rivertb/BMC-Helix-OnPrem-Installation-3-ITSM/README.md

 ![RSSO Login](./diagram/rsso-login.png)

 Click Tenant menu, select the SAAS_TENANT, click "Select Tenant" under Action column, the "Tenant SAAS_TENANT is selected" confirmation message is displayed on the screen.
-Copy another tenant name of adelab.<TENANT-ID> for later use
+Copy another tenant name of adelab.\<TENANT-ID\> for later use.

 ![RSSO Tenant SAAS Tentant](./diagram/rsso-tenant-sass-tentant.png)

-On the main menu, click Realm
+On the main menu, click Realm.
 ![RSSO Add Realm](./diagram/rsso-add-realm.png)

 In the General tab, enter the following details: